mjamilasfihani/BHPGenerator/README.md

 # BHPGenerator v3.0
-Bootstrap 4 template generator for CodeIgniter 4.
+Template engine for CodeIgniter 4 (You can load Bootstrap, Bulma, Stisla or etc here).

 ![GitHub](https://img.shields.io/github/license/mjamilasfihani/BHPGenerator) ![GitHub all releases](https://img.shields.io/github/downloads/mjamilasfihani/BHPGenerator/total)

 ## Why I made this Library?
 When I made a new view file, I always do include and include the assets file.
-And I hate when I need to reconfigure everything manually, in case different meta, css, js or title.
-So that I made this library. (basic)
+And I hate when I need to reconfig everything manually, in case different meta, css, js or title.
+So I made this library.

 ## Installation
   1. Create folder `bhp-generator` in `app/ThirdParty`.